liztio/website/content/en/blog/_posts/2017-09-00-Kubernetes-Statefulsets-Daemonsets.md

 To follow along with this section of the blog, you need a working Kubernetes 1.7 cluster and kubectl version 1.7 or later.
 If you followed along with the first section, you can use the same cluster.

-## DaemonSet rolling update: Prometheus node exporters

-First, prepare the node exporter DaemonSet manifest to run a v0.13 Prometheus node exporter on every node in the cluster:
+## DaemonSet rolling upFirst, prepare the node exporter DaemonSet manifest to run a v0.13 Prometheus node exporter on every node in the cluster: